Alex Call Player Props: Nationals vs. Rays

 - Call hit .237 with three doubles, a triple, five home runs and 15 walks.

-- In 14.9% of his games a season ago (seven of 47), Call picked up an RBI.
-In three of those games (6.4%) he recorded more than one RBI, and he had three or more in one contest.
+- Call drove in a run in 14.9% of his 47 games last season, with more than one RBI in 6.4% of those contests (three).
+He drove in three or more runs in one game.

-- In 17 of 47 games last year he scored a run, including multiple runs once.
+- In 17 of 47 games last year he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.